Combinatorics of Hurwitz degenerations and tropical realizability: Introduction

-The tropical inverse problem is a basic question in tropical geometry.
-It asks when a synthetically defined tropical geometric arises from algebraic geometry.
-A well-known instance of it is about the realizability of {\it parameterized tropical curves}, see~\cite{BPR16,CFPU,Mi03,Ni09,Ni15,NS06}.
-Fix an abstract tropical curve $\Gamma$ of genus $g$ and a balanced map:
+The tropical inverse problem is a fundamental question in tropical geometry: when does a synthetically defined tropical object arise from algebraic geometry?
+A key instance concerns the realizability of \emph{parameterized tropical curves}, see~\cite{BPR16,CFPU,Mi03,Ni09,Ni15,NS06}.
+Fix an abstract tropical curve $\Gamma$ of genus $g$ and a balanced map